c-jg/keyword-collector/README.md

 * Extracts and exports keyword utterances from long-form audio
 * Automatically resamples downloaded audio and converts to 1-channel
-* Saves all utterances or only specified keywords.
 * Allows for custom search queries to find relevant audio on YouTube

 # Setup